-- 3.1 The Perth and Kinross Housing need and Demand Assessment (HNDA) was conducted across the Tayplan area which includes Angus, Dundee, Perth and Kinross and Northern Fife during 2021. - 3.2 For development planning purposes, the Perth and Kinross housing market is considered in terms of five Housing Market Areas (HMAs) (Appendix 2 provides a list of the HMAs) and the need for additional housing is reported at this level.
-The report on our most recent HNDA is due to be complete by the end of October 2022.
-The information from this will be used to inform Housing Supply Targets to be adopted in our revised LHS. - 3.3 The LHS sets an annual Housing Supply Target which determines the type of market and affordable housing required to meet housing need and demand throughout the LHS period.
-This includes the level of affordable housing required to meet housing needs and a target for the delivery of affordable homes for households with particular needs. - 3.4 In order to increase housing supply and contribute towards the Housing Supply Target, the Council, and its partners, will aim to deliver a minimum of 210 affordable homes per year.
-During the period 2016/17 2020/21 PKC delivered 963 affordable homes, delivering on average 193 affordable homes per year.
-During the 2021/22 Financial Year, the Council and its partners delivered 308 affordable homes. - 3.5 Our Vacant Property Development and Private Sector Housing Teams provide advice and assistance to owners of long-term empty properties.
+- 3.1 The Perth and Kinross Housing need and Demand Assessment (HNDA) was conducted across the Tayside area which includes Angus, Dundee, Perth and Kinross and Northern Fife during 2021. - 3.2 For development planning purposes, the Perth and Kinross housing market is considered in terms of five Housing Market Areas (HMAs) (Appendix 2 provides a list of the HMAs) and the need for additional housing is reported at this level.
+The report on our most recent HNDA completed in November 2022.
+The information from this will be used to inform Housing Supply Targets in our recently adopted LHS. - 3.3 The LHS sets an annual Housing Supply Target which determines the type of market and affordable housing required to meet housing need and demand throughout the LHS period.
+This includes the level of affordable housing required to meet housing needs and a target for the delivery of affordable homes for households with particular needs. - 3.4 In order to increase housing supply and contribute towards the Housing Supply Target, the Council, and its partners, will aim to deliver our new LHS target of 210 affordable homes per year, an increased from previous LHS target of 150, and is an annual average During the period 2016/17 2022/23 PKC delivered 1919 affordable homes, delivering on average 274 affordable homes per year.
+During the 2022/23 Financial Year, the Council and its partners delivered 167 new build affordable homes and 36 buy backs in total 203 new homes. - 3.5 Our Vacant Property Development and Private Sector Housing Teams provide advice and assistance to owners of long-term empty properties.
 Having empty homes as an integral part of affordable housing provision ensures a coordinated approach within Perth and Kinross.
-Through Vacant Property Feasibility Grants, funding of professional fees for owners enables them to undertake feasibility studies to enable repairing or repurposing of their empty properties.
+Through Vacant Property Feasibility Grants, funding of professional fees for owners enables them to undertake feasibility studies to enable repairing or re-purposing of their empty properties.
 Initiative grants also enable owners to upgrade or repair their properties in return for the properties being let through the Rent Bond Guarantee Scheme for a period of 5 years, not exceeding current Local Housing Allowance rent levels.
-The Council's aim is to bring back 130 privately owned empty properties back into use as housing each year.

-- 3.6 The housing needs and accommodation activity of Gypsy/Traveller communities continues to be closely monitored by the Council.
+The Council's aim is to bring back 130 privately owned empty properties back into use as housing each year. - 3.6 The housing needs and accommodation activity of Gypsy/Traveller communities continues to be closely monitored by the Council.
 Although there are no plans in the current SHIP for affordable homes for Gypsy/Travellers, work is progressing to establish the unmet needs of transient Gypsy/Travellers.
 Consultation is also continuing with the local Gypsy/Traveller community through the findings of the Local House Condition Survey and following the transfer of two sites to the Housing Revenue Account (HRA).
 The information obtained will be used to plan future investment and maintenance of existing sites.
-Recognising that needs may change, the Council will continue to monitor the position and be ready to embrace this through new LHS guidance. - 3.7 The Council will support applications to develop land into permanent or transit sites for Gypsy/Travelers.
-The land does not need to be identified in the Local Development Plan and no evidence of need is required.
-Consultation is currently ongoing regarding Gypsy / Traveler site standards.
+Recognising that needs may change, the Council will continue to monitor the position and be ready to embrace this through new LHS guidance as well as the action plan.